notvolks/SulfurAI-1.3/README.md

 -CUDA-
 While not necessary as of this version, Nvidia CUDA support will be needed for later releases.
 ```
+We are committed to making open source an enjoyable and respectful experience for our community.
+See <a href="https://github.com/notvolks/SulfurAI-1.3/blob/7659173774ff6fc09db1a1a957fa08d0f45bfea8/CODE_OF_CONDUCT.md"><code>CODE_OF_CONDUCT</code></a> for more information.

 ## 💫 Contributors